gemini-cli-extensions/datacommons/README.md

 ## Usage

-Once the extension is installed and configured, you can ask questions about statistical data in natural language.
+Once the extension is installed and configured, run `gemini`.
+You can ask questions about statistical data in natural language.

+> Note: If you have previously configured Gemini CLI to use the Data Commons MCP Server and want to use the extension instead, be sure to delete or comment out the `datacommons-mcp` section from your `.gemini/settings.json` file.

 ### Examples